 Each year, new words are added to the lexicon, while the spelling of others changes.
 Rules of grammar and style are amended.
 For example, the spacing between ends of sentences has changed from two spaces to one.
 Newer genres are created, such as New Adult (NA).
 Knowledge of the industry translates to discoverability and profitability.

 As an author, you want to focus on your writing.
-We can keep you abreast of changes so that your book will shine for both its content and its professional, contemporary presentation.
+I can help keep you abreast of changes so that your book will shine for both its content and its professional, contemporary presentation.

-As with all editing services, our job is to help you create a professionally crafted piece.
-A term that we use is “publication-ready.”
-This means that your writing is free of grammatical errors and follows the typical elements required for your genre, such as word count and reader expectations.
+As with all professional editors, my job is to help you create a professionally crafted piece.
+A term used in editorial services is “publication-ready.”
+This means that your writing is mostly free of grammatical errors and follows the typical elements required for your genre, such as word count and reader expectations.
 A freelance editor, writer, or ghostwriter cannot guarantee that your story will be published, that it will attract an agent or publisher, or what your sales figures will be if you self-publish.
-Those elements are beyond the control of any editing service.
 However, your odds of success are greatly improved once your work has been revised into a polished piece.

-- We can work with you exclusively through e-mail
+- I can work with you exclusively through email

-- We can work with any combination of the above
+- I can work with any combination of the above

 REFERENCE BOOKS USED

-We use the most current print and online editions of Merriam-Webster’s Unabridged Dictionary, The Chicago Manual of Style, and The Bedford Handbook, and Merriam-Webster's Unabridged online as well as annual publications of writing reference books by Writer’s Digest Books.
+I use the most current print editions of Merriam-Webster’s Unabridged Dictionary, The Chicago Manual of Style, The Bedford Handbook, and Merriam-Webster's Unabridged online as well as annual publications of writing reference books by Writer’s Digest Books.
 This is crucial because each year changes happen.
 An editor must stay on top of these change to give their clients up-to-date, quality editing.

-Nonprofit organizations: Each calendar year, Write for Success donates up to the equivalent of two (2) free hours of editing services gift cards.
+Nonprofit organizations: Each calendar year, I donate four gift cards valid for one hour of editing services.
 If you have a verifiable 501(c)(3) and wish to request for one of these donations, please email me at Christine@Write-for-Success.com.